timothylou/AroundTown/README.md

 ## Welcome to AroundTown -- A Princeton COS333 Project

-Hoot (originally AroundTown) is a mobile app for Princeton students that integrates all live event information, crowdsourced from users who drop “pins," onto a single campus map.
+Owl (originally AroundTown) is a mobile app for Princeton students that integrates all live event information, crowdsourced from users who drop “pins," onto a single campus map.
 Using location services and push notifications, only potentially interested people will get notifications about a certain event, freeing others from annoying emails or alerts and making sure you never miss out.

 Project Members:
 * Hrishikesh Khandeparkar         hrk@princeton.edu